grantmerola/filesystems-writing-project/filesystems.md

 FAT is old and relatively simple, there number of things that are lacking in the feature department.
 Many of the things that are now considered normal filesystem features were not even considered in the initial design of FAT, such as compression or encryption.
 Later many of these features were added in, but most were dirty hacks because the filesystem was never designed for it and backward compatibility was a goal.
 For instance name length may be the best example of this, when the filesystem was first introduced the name size was very small, but was expanded in later versions.
 However in later versions to keep backward compatibility this feature was implemented as a [hack](https://staff.washington.edu/dittrich/misc/fatgen103.pdf#page=28).

 Another example of a missing features is [**Data Integrity**](#data_integrity), many filesystems may take steps to insure that your data is safe often at the cost of speed or space efficiency.
 FAT at first didn't do anything, but eventually implemented a feature where copy of the fat would be made occasionally and stored.
 So that at the very least if the fat was corrupted, an unlikely but potentially causing complete data loss, the filesystem could be restored to that point in time and only some files would be lost.
 As you can imagine this is not a great system, what if data was corrupted but didn't cause problems for a long time, causing the backups to be corrupted too.
-Or what if it had been a while since a copy of the fat had been made all that new work is gone.
-And this doesn't help at all is the integrity of the file contents, arguably the more important stuff.
+Or what if it had been a while since a copy of the fat had been made.
+All that new work is gone.
+And this doesn't help at all the integrity of the file contents, arguably the more important stuff.

 ##### <a name="fat_relevancy"> FAT's Relevancy Today </a>
 Although Fat lacks many features that doesn't make it bad or even useless filesystem.
 As all filesystems do, FAT makes trade offs.
 Trade offs for speed and storage size at the cost of many features.
 These trade offs made more sense in a time of much more limited computing power and storage space.
 But today with our [GHz](https://techterms.com/definition/gigahertz) processors and [TB](https://techterms.com/definition/terabyte) hard drives, the trade offs that FAT made, make far less sense today.
 However FAT is sill used today in some low power computing environments because the trade offs it makes *are* worth it.
 It is also worth noting that the backward compatible nature of FAT make is at popular file interchange format between other filesystems.